 1) A student takes a medical leave of absence

 2) A death occurs in the student's family

 3) Other extenuating circumstances

-A waiver may be granted only upon presentation of proper documentation of the student's predicament, and after a discussion between the student and the TAP Certifying Officer (Dean of Admissions and Records and Registrar).
+A waiver may be granted only upon presentation of proper documentation of the student's predicament, and after a discussion between the student and the TAP Certifying Officer (VP for Enrollment).
 The TAP Certifying Officer must in turn document the circumstances in which the waiver is granted.
 This information will be kept in the student's academic file.